CWTHF: Subhalo Identification with Continuous Wavelet Transform: The Data

 Since the merging of subgroups does not overwrite their original IDs, a particle may temporarily be associated with multiple subgroups.
 The algorithm first performs a self-boundness check on all candidate subgroups.
 Particle IDs are then updated from those of larger subgroups to the corresponding smaller ones, ensuring each ID reflects the smallest subgroup to which the particle belongs.
 After every particle is assigned a unique subgroup membership, a final self-boundness check is applied.
 The bound subgroups that survive this process form the final subhalo catalog.

-To facilitate a direct comparison with the TNG catalog, we first pre-process the simulation data.
+To facilitate a direct comparison with the TNG catalog, we first preprocess the simulation data.
 In the TNG snapshots, FOF halos are constructed from all particle types (dark matter, gas cells, etc.).
-In the TNG50-2 run, 364,242 of the 1,316,275 FOF halos contain fewer than 20 dark-matter particles.
+In the TNG50-2 run, 364,242 of the 1,316,275 FOF halos contain fewer than 20 dark matter particles.
 Moreover, while every object in our CWT catalog is self-bound, FOF halos are not inherently guaranteed to be.
 We therefore match our detections against the SUBFIND subhalo catalog, which applies a self-boundness check to each FOF halo, consistent with the criterion used in our method.
-For consistency, we also exclude 11,493 SUBFIND subhalos (out of 859,077) that contain fewer than 20 dark-matter particles.
+For consistency, we also exclude 11,493 SUBFIND subhalos (out of 859,077) that contain fewer than 20 dark matter particles.

 To align with the structure of the original TNG catalog, we associate each subhalo within an FOF halo to its most massive central subhalo.
-The only difference in our post-processing is that we additionally discard particles not belonging to any bound group.
-The resulting halo is defined as the union of all retained subhalos; these post-processed halos are referred to as FOF halos throughout the rest of this paper.
+The only difference in our postprocessing is that we additionally discard particles not belonging to any bound group.
+The resulting halo is defined as the union of all retained subhalos; these postprocessed halos are referred to as FOF halos throughout the rest of this paper.
 For the CWT catalog, the central subhalo is identified directly from the particle data, and the full CWT halo is reconstructed using the hierarchical information generated by CWTHF.

+Throughout this paper, all subhalo statistics (SHMFs, SHPS, etc.) include the central subhalo, consistent with our convention that the term ``subhalos" refers to all gravitationally bound substructures within an FOF group.